raspberry-pi-real-vnc

 It is a serious risk to expose a Raspberry Pi to the Internet with VNC enabled and the default user.

-It is possible that the first time we connect with a VNC we get a message saying that the device’s signature is not known.
-It’s okay, it’s a security measure to prevent impersonation.
-If it’s the first time we connect, we simply accept to continue.
+It is possible that the first time we connect with a VNC, a message will appear saying that the device’s signature is not known.
+It’s okay, it’s a protection measure to prevent spoofing.
+If it’s the first time we are connecting, we simply accept to continue.

 raspberry-pi-real-vnc-autorizacion

-If the connection has been successful we will see the video of the Raspberry Pi on the screen of our computer and we will be able to interact with it almost as if we had the monitor and keyboard connected directly.
+If the connection has been successful, we will see the Raspberry Pi’s video on our computer screen and will be able to interact with it almost as if we had the monitor and keyboard connected directly.

 raspberry-pi-real-vnc-conexion

 Congratulations!
-That’s how easy you have set up the remote desktop with RealVNC.
-In the next post of the Raspberry Pi tutorials we will see how to perform a completely headless configuration (without a monitor or keyboard) from scratch, without having to connect any peripherals.
+That’s how easy you have correctly configured the remote desktop with RealVNC.
+In the next post of the Raspberry Pi tutorials, we will see how to perform a completely headless setup (without a monitor or keyboard) from scratch, without ever having connected any peripherals.